-The medical contractor will inform the HR Department that the exposed person has received post-exposure followup as required.
+The medical contractor will inform the HR Department that the exposed person has received post-exposure follow-up as required.
 The written opinion provided shall be limited to the following information: whether vaccination is indicated and if such vaccination has been given, a statement that the exposed individual has been informed of the results of the evaluation, and that the individual has been told of any medical conditions resulting from exposure to blood or OPIM which will require further evaluation or treatment.
 A copy of the report will be given to the individual.

-Guidelines for Handling Training-Related Injury or Exposure Santa Rosa Junior College Health Science and Child Development Students
+Appendix O: Guidelines for Handling Training-Related Injury or Exposure to Health Science/Child Development Students